Salehy: Geography

-Salehy has a very calm beach but be careful about the waves.
-Surfers can take profit there.

 History

 Historically, though an oral tradition, the name Salehy came from French people who passed by there.
 They drank water from “Dobo masina”, and finding it salted, exclaimed “Ohh!
-C’est salé” (it’s salted).
+C’est salé” (it's salted).
 The name of the place was after that Salehy.

-Salehy is always a victim of every passing cyclone.
-People there don’t build strong house because they say that it will be destroyed again by the cyclone next year.
-The truth is that they don’t have enough resources to build strong house.
+Salehy has historically been impacted by successive passing cyclones.
+People there don't build strong house because they say that it will be destroyed again by future cyclones.
+The truth, however, is that they don't have enough resources to build strong houses.

-Salehy airports

-The nearest airport is MNJ - Mananjary, located 140.2 km south of Salehy.